 - the technical writers, who can explain crisp and clear various topics for the end-user, whether we’re talking about a broader audience or a more specialized one.

-Keep in mind that some of these roles might overlap, therefore one single copywriter being asked to handle the creative, digital or marketing needs of a client.
+Keep in mind that some of these roles might overlap, therefore one single copywriter could be asked to handle the creative, digital or marketing needs of a single client.